Industrial Vs Non Industrial Plasma Cutting Machines

 • Remote (CNC) gas switching capability

-Patent TruHole technology for best plasma cut holes – unique to Hypertherm high-definition plasmas
+Patent TruHole technology for best Plasma cut holes – unique to Hypertherm high-definition plasmas

 • Hdi thin stainless technology